 By default, transparent bits in masked images are rendered in bright green (#00fe00); this colour can be changed by modifying the TRANSPARENT parameter in the [Colours] section.
-To make the transparent bits in masked images actually transparent, set GIFTransparency=1 or PNGAlpha=0 in the [ImageWriter] section.
+To make the transparent bits in masked images actually transparent, set PNGAlpha=0 in the [ImageWriter] section.

-8.5.7 Snapshot macros
+8.4.7 Snapshot macros